xenserver/xenserver-samples/csharp/README.md

 The XenServer.NET examples are shipped as a Microsoft Visual Studio solution.
 It includes the following files:

--  `GetVariousRecords`: logs to a XenServer host and displays information about hosts, storage, and virtual machines.
+-  `GetVariousRecords`: logs into a XenServer host and displays information about hosts, storage, and virtual machines.

 -  `VmPowerStates`: logs to a XenServer host, finds a VM and takes it through the various power states.
 Requires a shutdown VM to be already installed.

 ## How to run the examples